 Leg of Lamb is the absolute perfect entertaining food, and cooking it sous vide is the perfect method for easy and stress-free entertaining.
 You can serve a crowd and if you are lucky enough, still have some leftovers to enjoy the next day.

-There’s nothing more classic than lamb with rosemary and garlic, and that’s what this one is marinated in before cooking in the sous vide and finished under a broiler for a nice brown herby crust.
+There’s nothing more classic than lamb with rosemary and that’s what this one is marinated in before cooking in the sous vide and finished under a broiler for a nice brown herby crust.

 Buying American Lamb is Buying Local.

 In the last year, I’ve been more and more intentional about buying local ingredients.
 From proteins like lamb, pork, seafood to fruits and vegetables.
 Not only does local mean that what you are about to eat is much fresher, but it also means that you are helping to support your local family-owned farms in nearby communities.

 Your local neighborhood butcher is usually the best place to source American Lamb.
 Not only does your butcher know the source of where the lamb is from, but they can answer your questions about it and cut it to your specific needs.
 Those are huge benefits when buying meat from your local butcher.
 It also goes along the same effort of supporting local.

 The Heart & Trotter is a great whole animal butcher shop here in San Diego, and where I sourced the lamb used in this post.
 It is 100% Pastured Grass-Fed California Lamb from Autonomy Farms in Bakersfield,

 Whole Foods Market is a bigger national store that often carries quality American Lamb.
 Try American Lamb next time you are at the grocery store or your local butcher and taste the local difference.